wp-plugins/le-petite-url/readme.txt

 == Description ==

+<strong>NOTE:</strong> la petite url version 1.5.2 and higher defaults to using your shortened URLs as the text of the link from the `the_petite_url_link` function.
+This setting can be overwritten in the options page.

 la petite url is a personal URL shortener.
 Using your own Wordpress (2.5+) installation, la petite url allows the user to create shortened, unique, permalinks to their content using a combination of lowercase, uppercase, and numeric characters, which originate from their own domain name.
 By default la petite url generates a 5-character combination of lowercase letters only, for ease of use in entering on a mobile device or handset.
 With version 1.5 la petite url allows the user to add a custom, shorter domain for these shortened links.

 la petite url also supports <a href="http://sites.google.com/a/snaplog.com/wiki/short_url" title="read more about shorturl">shorturl auto discovery</a> and <a href="http://microformats.org/wiki/rel-shortlink" title="Read more about shortlink">rel="shortlink"</a>.